Taranaki Cathedral

-The Taranaki Cathedral Church of St Mary (formerly known as St Mary's Church), the oldest stone church in New Zealand, is one of the heritage buildings in New Plymouth and at the same time one of the newest cathedral in the Anglican Communion.
+The Taranaki Cathedral Church of St Mary (formerly known as St Mary's Church) is a historic Anglican cathedral church, located at 37 Vivian Street, New Plymouth, in New Zealand.

+The cathedral is the oldest stone church in New Zealand and is listed by Heritage New Zealand (formerly New Zealand Historic Places Trust) as a Category 1 Historic Place.
+At the same time, it is one of the newest cathedrals in the Anglican Communion.
+The cathedral serves as the seat of the Bishop of Waikato and Taranaki, the Most Reverend Philip Richardson.

 The church, with the original part built between 1845 and 1846 in the Gothic Revival style, was designed by Frederick Thatcher, a London-trained architect, one of the first settlers arriving in New Plymouth.
+Following the 2011 Christchurch earthquake and a Detailed Seismic Assessment undertaken in 2014, the cathedral was closed for repairs in February 2016.

 History

 New Plymouth was chosen as the site for New Zealand’s second European colony, with settlers arriving from 1841 onwards.
 The beginnings of Christianity in the area came as a result of the need to provide the familiar spiritual and cultural institutions of home to the settlers, as well as missionary services to the Maori population.
 As the majority of colonists were members of the Church of England, the Church Mission Society was able to seek the appointment of a Bishop for New Zealand, tasked with setting up the Anglican constitution in the new Diocese of New Zealand.
 Initially, the diocese included the whole country as well as islands from Polynesia.

 In 1841 George Augustus Selwyn was appointed the Bishop of New Zealand.
 He arrived in New Zealand in 1842 and began his work.

 After visiting New Plymouth in October 1842, Bishop Selwyn began to organize the construction of churches in this new parish.
 He appointed the reverend William Bolland as Deacon for the parish of New Plymouth, allocating an existing sandstone house at Te Henui as residence for him and his family.

 He also got in touch with Frederick Thatcher, a London-trained architect, associate of the Royal Institute of British Architects, who arrived in New Plymouth in 1843.
 He was a key figure in the development of New Zealand’s Gothic Revival vernacular churches.